vohai2003/hdp_data_tutorials/tutorials/hdf/trucking-iot-on-hdf/tutorial-1.md

 ---
-title: Trucking IoT on HDF
+title: Trucking IoT Use Case
-tutorial-id: 805
-platform: hdf-2.1.0
-tags: [storm, trucking, iot, kafka]
 ---

+# Trucking IoT on HDF

-# Trucking IoT Use Case
+## Trucking IoT Use Case

 ## Outline